Frequently asked questions

 No, pyrotechnic and inflammable articles such as disposable grills and material for bonfires cannot be taken into the arena.

-Can I bring a bicycle into the arena, and is there bicycle parking there?
+Can I bring my bike into the arena, and is there bike parking available?

 Bicycles cannot be taken into the arena and there is no bicycle parking in the area.
 The bicycle must be left outside at your own risk.